BL0CK-X/BL0CK-X.github.io/_posts/2021-11-05-how-to-transfer-sol-with-code.md

 Great!
 Nothing like a 0 balance.

-If you have any questions, feature requests, or issues, don't hesitate to reach out via email (info [[at]] theblockchainapi.com) or another method.
+If you have any questions, feature requests, or issues, don't hesitate to reach out via email (info [[at]] theblockchainapi.com) or <a target="_blank" href="https://dashboard.theblockchainapi.com/contact">another method</a>.